pyrogram/pyrogram/docs/source/start/invoking.rst

 Basic Usage
 -----------

 Making API method calls with Pyrogram is very simple.
-Here's a basic example we are going to examine step by step and then expand to explain what happens underneath:
+Here's a basic example we are going to examine step by step:

 .. code-block:: python